An older woman coughing in bed

 What should you keep on hand when sick with the cold or flu?

-Here is a list of items to keep on hand so that you are prepared for a sick day.
+Here is a list of items to keep in your home so that you are prepared for a sick day.

 • Sugar-free jell-o